Skip to content

 By default, Windows 11 turns off your screen after 5 minutes when running on battery power and 15 minutes when plugged in.

-Starting with Windows 11 build 29550.1000 (Canary), any power setting changes you make in the Settings app—like for display, sleep, or hibernate timeouts—will now apply across all your power plans.
-This means your choices stay the way you want them.
+Starting with Windows 11 build 29550.1000 (Canary), power setting changes made in the Settings app—for display, sleep, or hibernate timeouts—now apply to all power plans.
+This ensures chosen configurations persist reliably.

 Reference:

-If your device has a presence sensor, you can turn on or off Automatically turn off my screen when I leave and turn on or off Automatically wake up my device when I approach.
-The location of presence detection settings varies depending on your device brand and model.
+Devices equipped with a presence sensor allow toggling Automatically turn off my screen when I leave alongside Automatically wake up my device when I approach.
+Presence detection settings vary depending on the device brand and model.

 Option One